 Located inside Custer State Park, hikers will find some of the best trails in all the Black Hills.
 Wander along mountain lakes, through rolling prairies and up forested mountain peaks as you explore the natural beauty of western South Dakota.
 Trail maps can be obtained at the Peter Norbeck Visitors Center or by visiting the Custer State Park website.

-Located near Sylvan Lake- featured in Disney’s “National Treasure: Book of Secrets—you’ll find one of the trailheads leading to the summit of Harney Peak.
-Harney Peak, the highest point in South Dakota, was named in the late 1850s in honor of General William S. Harney, a Black Hills Military commander.
+Located near Sylvan Lake- featured in Disney’s “National Treasure: Book of Secrets—you’ll find one of the trailheads leading to the summit of Black Elk Peak (formerly Harney Peak), the highest point in South Dakota.
 The 7,242 summit is also where Lakota medicine man, Black Elk, had his powerful vision of the Battle of the Little Bighorn and the Massacre at Wounded Knee.
-Harney Peak is located in the Black Elk Wilderness of the Black Hills National Forest.
-Trial maps for the Black Hills National Forest can be obtained at the Visitor Center located at Pactola Reservoir or downloaded from the Forest Service website.
+Black Elk Peak is located in the Black Elk Wilderness of the Black Hills National Forest.
+Trail maps for the Black Hills National Forest can be obtained at the Visitor Center located at Pactola Reservoir or downloaded from the Forest Service website.
+A comprehensive list of trails can be found at the Forest Service website, as well.

 Recommend Hikes Near Custer